openafsfoundation/openafsfoundation.org/board/index.md

-Daria has worked for Carnegie Mellon University, Sine Nomine Associates, and Your File System Inc., providing OpenAFS support and development among other responsibilities, and is currently employed at Your File System, where she works on distributed data sharing technology based on protocols that to this day are derived from the original AFS3 implementation and principles dating back to the 1980s, principles she believes are ahead of their time and still relevant to modern data consumers.
-She seeks to continue to enhance this technology in order to bring it to ever more users.
+Daria has worked for Carnegie Mellon University, Sine Nomine Associates, and Your File System Inc., providing OpenAFS support and development among other responsibilities.
+At Your File System, Daria currently works on distributed data sharing technology based on protocols that, to this day, are derived from the original AFS3 implementation and principles dating back to the 1980s.
+Daria believes that these principles are ahead of their time and still relevant to modern data consumers.
+Thus, Daria seeks to continue to enhance this technology in order to bring it to ever more users.

 Daria can be reached at <shadow@your-file-system.com>.